eric-cobb/es-security-demo/README.md

    ./move_along -c "/usr/bin/echo hi"  # custom command, default sleep
    ```

-Once everything is in place on the TARGET_HOST and the demo_start.sh script is in place on your local machine, the only thing you need to do now (and in the future) for this demo is run the demo_kickoff.sh script:
+Once everything is in place on the TARGET_HOST and the `demo_start.sh` script is in place on your local machine, the only thing you need to do now (and in the future) for this demo is run the `demo_start.sh` script:

    ```sh
    sh demo_start.sh